Buyer's Guide

 LN Flooring's entire residential range carries a 0.5mm wear layer as standard.
 We do not stock 0.3mm vinyl because the cost difference at the supplier level is negligible and 0.3mm fails too quickly under typical Singapore family use.
 If a quote you have received does not state the wear layer explicitly, ask for it in writing before you sign.

 Salesperson red flag.
 "Premium 7mm thick vinyl" is a marketing line, not a quality spec.
-The 7mm refers to the total plank thickness - mostly inert core material.
+The 7mm refers to the total plank thickness, which is mostly inert core material.
 What matters for durability is the wear layer on top.
 A 7mm plank with a 0.3mm wear layer is worse than a 5mm plank with a 0.5mm wear layer.

 Which vinyl for which room